 BAD ODORS & TASTE IN WATER

 Currently the Massachusetts radon remediation action level is at 10,000 pCi/L (Pico curries per liter) in water.
 The radon must be removed from the water and it is also recommended testing the air for Radon.
-Note that New Hampshire requires action if radon is only at 2,000 pCi/L. while Maine and Rhode Island actionable levels are at 4,000 pCi/L. For more radon information see the link at http://h2ocare.com/wp-content/uploads/2015/09/radon-removal-from-well-water-91015.pdf.
-Removal of radon from water is identified below.
+Note that New Hampshire requires action if radon is only at 2,000 pCi/L. while Maine and Rhode Island actionable levels are at 4,000 pCi/L. EPA is also currently at 4,000.
+For more radon information see the link at https://h2ocare.com/wp-content/upload.

 The Arsenic maximum allowable level in drinking water per the EPA is .01 mg/L (miligrams per liter) or 10 parts per billion.
-For more information on this see the link at http://www.mass.gov/eea/agencies/massdep/water-faqs.html.
-Removal of arsenic from water is identified below.
+For more information on this see the link at http://www.mass.gov/eeal.

 WATER FILTRATION & WATER SOFTENER SYSTEMS

 A water softener is typically installed to remove hard water minerals, dissolved iron or manganese in the water with a technology called Ion Exchange.
 If your water test indicates high levels of iron or manganese, an “upflow” water softener is highly recommended to reduce the chance of mineral accumulation in the lower section of the water softener.
 Particulate manganese or iron (which you can see in the water) can be removed with a properly sized sediment filtration set up.
-Other types of water filtration systems may be required to remove some of the other contaminants identified in the water testing section above.
-For additional information on manganese in water, see the article at the following link Manganese in Water Article in Water Technology For additional information on Iron in Water, see the article link at Iron Article in Water Technology Magazine.
-Hydrogen Sulfide is evidenced typically by a rotten egg smell in your water.
-This may also be caused by high Manganese levels in the water as well.
-This problem is easily correctable with a water filtration system design specifically for this purpose.
+Other types of water filtration systems may be required to remove contaminants not identified in this write-up.